paologastaldi/tesina/README.md

 # WebRadio

-This is an application to share an audio stream via internet.
+This is an application to share an audio stream though the Internet.

 THIS IS A SCHOOL PROJECT: PLEASE DO NOT TOUCH THIS CODE!